HomeBureaucracyRashmi Shukla becomes first woman police chief of Maharashtra

 Rashmi Shukla has become first woman DGP of Maharashtra.
 From being accused of phone tapping to dialing the top post, Shukla has come long way

-Shukla is known for launching an innovative initiative – Buddy Cop – serving as police commissioner of Pune.
+Shukla is known for launching an innovative – Buddy Cop – serving as police commissioner of Pune.
 The initiative was emulated across the state.

 A bold and upright officer, Shukla has always been in limelight.
 She is very effective with in controlling crime and criminals.

-Prior to this posting Shukla was on heading the Sashastra Seema Bal (SSB), is a border guarding force of India deployed along its borders with Nepal and Bhutan.
+Prior to this posting Shukla was on central heading the Sashastra Seema Bal (SSB), is a border guarding force of India deployed along its borders with Nepal and Bhutan.

 Phone tapping controversy

-Rashmi Shukla was embroiled in a phone tapping controversy in which the Maharashtra Vikas Aghadi (MVA) government had lodged three FIR against her accusing illegally tapping the phones of some opposition leaders when Devendra Fadnavis was chief minister of the state and Shukla headed the state intelligence department.
+Rashmi Shukla was embroiled in a phone tapping controversy in which the Vikas Aghadi (MVA) had lodged three FIR against her accusing illegally tapping the phones of some opposition leaders when Devendra Fadnavis was chief minister of the state and Shukla headed the state intelligence department.

 The Bombay High, however in September 2023 quashed two of the three FIRs registered against Rashmi Shukla in this connection.
-The third case was transferred to the after the Eknath- Devendra Fadnavis government came to power in Maharashtra.
+The third case was transferred to the CBI after the Eknath- Devendra Fadnavis government came to power in Maharashtra.

 Later this case was closed after the court allowed the CBI's closure report paving the way for her return to the state.